usacpcheung/timetabling-app/README.md

 unique.
 The default database contains a simple setup with three teachers and several students to get you started.

+The general section also contains options controlling whether a student can have multiple lessons with the same teacher and subject, the maximum number of such repeats and whether repeated lessons should be arranged in consecutive slots.

 A minimal test configuration could be:

 ```